 A man with DMD cannot pass the flawed gene to his sons because he gives a son a Y chromosome, not an X. But he will certainly pass it to his daughters, because each daughter inherits her father’s only X chromosome.
 They will then be carriers, and each of their sons will have a 50 percent chance of developing the disease and so on.

 A good way to find out more about the inheritance pattern in your family is to talk to your MDA Care Center physician or a genetic counselor.
-More information also is included in MDA’s booklet Facts About Genetics and Neuromuscular Diseases.
+More information also is included in MDA’s Disease Fact Sheets.

 Females and DMD